guido-lab/twitter-app/README.md

 # twitter-app
 ## This is a Twitter Blog

-Step1: Install PHP in your computer.
+Step1: Install PHP in your computer

-Step2: Install PHP Composer.
+Step2: Install PHP Composer

 Step3: Open termial to (Bash) to folder project (tweet_clone) and run
 ```bash
 $ composer install